Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/05-attach-cluster/index.md

 ```

 {{< note >}}
-It could take some time until the `PackageInstalls` are synced to the cluster and reconciled.
-Just rerun the command until this is the case.
+It could take several minutes until the `PackageInstalls` are synced to the cluster and reconciled.
+Feel free to move on with the workshop or take a coffee break and rerun the command.
 {{< /note >}}

 For the `PackageInstall` of our **Container App** *Capability*, the description should be `Reconcile succeeded` if it was successfully installed.